 When Alex and that initial group of veterans were naming the program, they wanted a name that recalled their military service, and also reminded them of what they wanted to achieve in their civilian lives.
 “Operation Dignity” was born.

 In the years since, Operation Dignity has grown to own three properties that provide shelter and housing to 100 veterans and their families on a given night (approximately 200 each year).

-We also partner with the cities of Oakland and Alameda to conduct mobile street outreach to more than 100 individuals who are homeless each day, and provide low-barrier shelter to over 250 unhoused Oaklanders each year in our Community Cabins.
+We also partner with the cities of Oakland, Emeryville, and Alameda to conduct mobile street outreach to more than 100 individuals who are homeless each day, and provide low-barrier shelter to over 250 unhoused Oaklanders each year in our Community Cabins.